Identify potential lawyers

 There are several ways to identify lawyers that may be able to assist you:

 - Ask a friend, especially one who has had a problem like yours, for the name of his or her lawyer

-- Call or visit the website for the State Bar of Texas Lawyer Referral Information Service (LRIS).
+- Call or visit the State Bar of Texas Lawyer Referral Information Service (LRIS).
 The lawyer referred by LRIS will provide a 30-minute consultation for no more than $20.
 Telephone number: 1-800-252-9690

 Create a short list of potential lawyers